-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, Xbox One

-Monster Hunter World was met with skepticism when it was first announced.
-It heavily diverts from the Monster Hunter formula that made the series one of the biggest in Japan.
-However, that turned out to be a massive success for Capcom.
-Not only has World made the series a huge success in the west, it even caught on in Japan too.
-So much so that the more traditional Monster Hunter Rise lifted many elements from World.
-Monster Hunter World is definitely the best way to get into this incredibly successful series.
+Monster Hunter: World was met with skepticism when it was first announced, switching up the usual Monster Hunter formula that made the series one of the biggest in Japan.
+However, that choice turned out to be a massive success for Capcom.
+Not only has World made the series a huge success in the west, but it also caught on in Japan as well, so much so that the more traditional Monster Hunter Rise lifted many elements from World.
+Monster Hunter: World is definitely the best way to get into this incredibly successful series.

 #23 Resident Evil 2 Remake